-Marcus Hong, mhong@lpts.edu
+LEARNING CULTIVATOR: Marcus Hong, mhong@lpts.edu

 CREDIT: 1.5 credits/sem. for a total of 3 credits.
-Taken alongside a 34-week long congregational placement (1 FE unit/sem. for a total of 2 units).
+Taken alongside at least one semester of a Field Education placement.
 This is a required MDiv course.

 COURSE DESCRIPTION: Second year reflection groups combine field-based and classroom learning in order to encourage participants to deepen practical, spiritual and interpretive toolkits through the shared wisdom gained from communal reflection on the practice of ministry.
 Within small groups, students are encouraged to make connections among different parts of the seminary's curriculum and community life, to deepen and clarify their sense of vocation, and to practical theological reflection broadly understood as generative conversation between tradition and experience.